-The U.S. Bureau of Labor Statistics (BLS) projected that employment of musicians and related workers was expected to grow eight percent during the 2008-2018 period.
+The U.S. Bureau of Labor Statistics (BLS) projected that employment of musicians and related workers was expected to grow ten percent during the 2010-2020 period (www.bls.gov).
 The BLS further noted that competition for full-time jobs in this field will be strong.
-Cities that feature a large concentration of recording studios, such as New York, Las Vegas, Los Angeles and Nashville, offer better job prospects for all musicians (www.bls.gov).
+Cities that feature a large concentration of recording studios, such as New York, Chicago, Los Angeles and Nashville, offer better job prospects for all musicians.

-Related to Music Producer: Job Summary and Educational Requirements for a Career in Music Production
+Related to Music Producer: Job Summary & Education Requirements

 - Recently Updated